The Zendesk Status page allows Zendesk users to monitor the status of their own Zendesk subdomain(s).

 - All Data Centers, which displays information about the Zendesk system-wide status.

-If you experience any problems with your subdomain that do not appear on the System Status page, use the link at the bottom of the page to create a ticket for Zendesk's Support Team.
+If you experience any problems with your subdomain that do not appear on the Zendesk Status page, use the link at the bottom of the page to create a ticket for Zendesk's Support Team.

 When you enter your subdomain, as described above, the status page initially displays Your Zendesk Subdomain view: